 One of the loveliest elements of the holiday season, the Christmas tree, can lose its luster pretty quickly once the new year arrives.
-(Crispy critter in the corner, anyone?)
-Good news!
-NYC offers some great ways to make sure your tree not only makes it out of your apartment, but gets composted and recycled to maintain the city’s parks and young trees.
-The truth is, there’s no reason not to mulch.
+Good news! the city’s Mulchfest program makes it easy for you to recycle your Christmas tree and do some good for the city’s parks and young trees.
 Here’s how get rid of your Christmas tree and do a little green good this year.
+(Plus: the last day for sanitation tree pickup and recycling!)

 photo: Allison Meier via Flickr